busyapi/mempass-cli/README.md

   -M, --max-word-length=8         Maximum word length.
 O = no maximum.
 Default is 8 -d, --digits-after=0            Number of digits to add at the end of each word.
 Default is 0 -D, --digits-before=0           Number of digits to add at the begining of each word.
 Default is 0 -u, --uppercase-rule="none"     Capitalization rule.
+Possible
+                                  value:'none,all,alternate,word_alternate,first_letter,last_letter,all_but_first_letter,all_but_last_letter,random'
-Default is none -R, --uppercase-ratio=0.2       Uppercase ratio.
-0.0 = no uppercase, 1.0 = all uppercase, 0.3 = 1/3 uppercase, etc.
+                                  Default is none
+  -R, --uppercase-ratio=0.2       Uppercase ratio.
+0.0 = no uppercase, 1.0 = all uppercase, 0.3 = 1/3 uppercase, etc. Only
-                                  Only used if --uppercase-rule is random.
+                                  used if --uppercase-rule is random.
 Default is 0.2 -s, --symbols-after=0           Number of symbols to add at the end of each word.
 Default is 0 -S, --symbols-before=0          Number of symbols to add at the begining of each word.
 Default is 0 -y, --symbol-pool=STRING        Symbols pool.
 Only used if --symbols-before and/or --symbols-after are set.
-Default is '@&!-_^$*%,.;:/=+' -Y, --symbol=CHAR-AS-BYTE       Symbol character.
+Default is '@&!-_^$*%,.;:/=+' -Y, --symbol=CHAR               Symbol character.
 Only used if --symbols-before and/or --symbols-after are set.
 Default is /
   -t, --separator-rule="fixed"    Separator rule.
+Possible value:'fixed,random'.
 Default is 'fixed' -e, --separator-pool=STRING     Seperators pool.
 Only used if --separator-rule is random.
-Default is
-                                  '@&!-_^$*%,.;:/=+'
-  -E, --separator=CHAR-AS-BYTE    Separator character.
+Default is '@&!-_^$*%,.;:/=+' -E, --separator=CHAR            Separator character.
 Only used if --separator-rule is fixed.
 Default is '-' -a, --padding-rule="fixed"      Padding rule.
-Only used if --padding-length is greater than 0 -A, --padding-symbol=.
+Possible value:'fixed,random'.
+Only used if --padding-length is greater than 0
+  -A, --padding-symbol=.
 Padding symbol.
 Only used if --padding-rule is fixed.
 Default is '.'
   -l, --padding-length=UINT       Password length to reach with padding.
   -L, --leet-ratio=0              1337 coding ratio.
 0.0 = no 1337, 1.0 = all 1337, 0.3 = 1/3 1337, etc. Default is 0
   -n, --calculate-entropy         Calculate entropy.
 Default is false -o, --output="simple"           Output format (simple, json).
 Default is simple
 ```